Adopt A Dolphin

 Choose Your Dolphin

 She is one of our very regular beach dolphins, often visiting our Interaction Zone and enthralling our guests.
-This year Eclipse has become a mum and her calf Leap is the first confirmed 4th generation calf.
+Born in 2007 by mum Levy.

 Levy was born in 1994.
 Levy and her calves often visit and enthrall our guests in our Beach Interaction Zone.